plamena-petkova/MobilePhonesApp/README.md

     - view catalog page
       + view details of the proper phone item
       + view delete and edit button
-      + can delete and make correction of the item
+      + can delete and make correction of their own phone publication
+    - can like other users phone publication

 # Technologies